 - 1 H, 5 M

-- 12 ounces fresh cranberries, cleaned and dried
+- 12 ounces fresh cranberries, rinsed and patted dry

 - 12 ounces (about 1 2/3 cups) granulated sugar